 Do you know what is happening?
-Smart money (in earlier) is unloading on dumb money (getting in much later) causing volatility and larger price swings as the institutions with big positions distribute their sell orders in waves, taking advantage of higher volume and retail buying interest in order to exit their trades and lock in profit.
+Smart money (in earlier) is unloading on non-so-smart money (getting in late) causing volatility and larger price swings as the institutions with big positions distribute their sell orders in waves, taking advantage of higher volume and retail buying interest in order to exit their trades and lock in profit.

 Once these continuation patterns become looser, the consolidations get bigger and more choppy, and volume is high all the time (even on consolidations), it is time to step away.
 Don’t trade the continuation patterns when they start looking like this.
 Scan for stocks that are forming nice tight patterns, with the proper volume structure.

 Context is Critical When Swing Trading Continuation Patterns

 If you try to trade these patterns in an average stock, you will have poor results.
 These patterns are meant to be traded in stocks that are already strong, in uptrends, with strong percentage performance to the upside.
 The stocks should be stronger than the S&P 500.
 You can check this by comparing the stock to the S&P 500 on the same chart (percentage scale, same y-axis).

 The following chart shows an example of this.
 The stock, which is used in the double-consolidation example above, started outperforming the S&P 500 and continued to do so.
 This means it is a stronger than average stock.
 AND it was only traded when the price was in an overall uptrend, and had started to move back up following a pullback.